cessda/cessda.guidelines.public/platform/AddingTheBuildJenkinsfile.md

 }
 ```

-The first bock of significance is the environment block which defines any variables that will be used when building the Docker image.
+The first block of significance is the environment block which defines any variables that will be used when building the Docker image.
-Defined here is the product and the module name.
-The product is the overall application and the module is the specific component of the
+The product and the module name are defined here.
- application.
+The product is the overall application and the module is a specific component of the application.

 ```groovy
 environment